sudar/Arduino-Makefile/README.md

   relative, not absolute (e.g. "../../arduino" and not "/c/cygwin/Arduino").
 - `ARDMK_DIR`   - Path where the `*.mk` are present.
 If you installed the package, then it is usually `/usr/share/arduino`
 - `AVR_TOOLS_DIR` - Path where the avr tools chain binaries are present.
 If you are going to use the binaries that came with Arduino installation, then you don't have to set it.

+The list of all variables that can be overridden is available at [arduino-mk-vars.md](arduino-mk-vars.md) file.

 ## Including Libraries